Delver

 - 0 % negative mentions

-The humor in the game is generally well-received, with players appreciating its cleverness, charming art style, and amusing physics, which contribute to a lighthearted experience.
-However, some reviewers note that the repetitive nature of gameplay can diminish the initial humor over time, suggesting that the lack of unlockables leads to a sense of monotony.
-Overall, while the game starts off funny and engaging, its humor may wane with extended play.
+The humor in the game is generally well-received, with players appreciating its clever writing, amusing character expressions, and whimsical physics that contribute to a lighthearted experience.
+However, some reviewers note that the repetitive nature of gameplay can diminish the initial comedic charm over time, suggesting that the lack of unlockables leads to a sense of monotony.
+Overall, while the game offers a fun and quirky atmosphere, its humor may not sustain long-term engagement for all players.

 “If you're looking for a random-gen roguelike dungeon crawler that's more about getting lost and laughing your way through, Delver is your ticket to pixelated mayhem.”